Writing a legally binding Will is not difficult.

 So overall, you should pay your lawyer by the hour, not as a percentage of the estate.
 Following this can save your estate up to tens of thousands of dollars.

-If you are in Ontario, remember these guidelines when to write your Will according to Ontario laws:
+If you are in Ontario, remember these guidelines when you write your Will according to Ontario laws:

-- Introduce the Will: In the first paragraph, write that the document is your last will and testament.
+2. Introduce the Will: In the first paragraph, write that the document is your Last Will and Testament.
 Then identify yourself and your address.
 This is a must for your Will to be valid.

-- Appoint an Executor: This is the person that will settle your estate.
-Also, don’t forget to list an alternate executor that will step in for you if your executor can no longer perform.
+3. Appoint an Executor: This is the person who will settle your estate.
+Also, don’t forget to list an alternate executor who will step in for you if your executor can no longer perform.

-- Give State Powers: Provide your executor with the right to pay your debts to creditors.
+4. Give Estate Powers: Provide your executor with the right to pay your debts to creditors.

-- Get two witnesses who are not beneficiaries of the Will watch you sign and then sign the document.
-These witnesses must be present when you three sign the Will each.
+7. Get two witnesses who are not beneficiaries of the Will to watch you sign and then sign the document.
+These witnesses must be present when the three of you sign the Will.

 Ontario law allows holographic (handwritten – unwitnessed Wills), but the condition is you have to write everything in your handwriting.
 Having a witness present may also help you to avoid anyone contesting the Will’s authenticity.
 However, there are no guarantees.

-How to Write a Will in BC (British Columbia)
+How to Write a Will in BC (British Columbia), Canada

-- Keep your will somewhere safe and review it every few years to update it.
-If major changes like marriage, divorce, the start of a business, etc., occurs, you can write a new Will.
+8. Keep your Will somewhere safe and review it every few years to update it.
+If major changes like marriage, divorce, the start of a business, etc., occur, you can write a new Will.

 When Should You Change Your Will?